-The lack of regulations also will have an effect on the replacement cartridges ending up in the waste stream and potentially becoming a problem waste stream in the future.
+The lack of regulations also will have an effect on the replacement cartridges ending up in the waste stream and potentially becoming a problem in the future.
 Some filters require that the filters be changed in 3 to 6 months while others can last 12 to 24 months.

-There needs to be a minimum standard for these as well in order to minimize the potential impact of end up life filter cartridges.
+There needs to be a minimum standard for these cartridges, in order to minimize the potential impact of end of life of filter cartridges.